Loading...

 Incorporate Leafy Greens

-Add leafy greens like spinach or kale to your meal, which can help moderate blood sugar responses.
+Add leafy greens such as spinach or kale to meals that include these fruits, which can help balance blood sugar levels.

 healthspan-mbl